VladAnn9/Administrative-web-app/README.md

 Welcome to check it out.
 Hope you enjoy it.

-If you have any suggestions, I'm open to hear from you :)
+If you have some suggestions, I'm open to hear from you :)